 The conference's technical program will focus on core HVAC&R tracks and, with the re-branding of ASHRAE highlighting its efforts in building technology, the Conference presents timely tracks on Large Building Design and Facility Management.

-The Facility Management track seeks papers that address energy conservation measurement case studies; new and revived management tools, e.g. building information modeling; increased technologies for automation systems; and overall facility management with an eye towards financial management.
+The Facility Management track seeks programs that address energy conservation measurement case studies; new and revived management tools, e.g. building information modeling; increased technologies for automation systems; and overall facility management with an eye towards financial management.

-The Energy Conservation track seeks papers that will highlight case studies and research that expand on the simple to the complex energy savings measures being implemented in today's and tomorrow's designs.
+The Energy Conservation track seeks programs that will highlight case studies and research that expand on the simple to the complex energy savings measures being implemented in today's and tomorrow's designs.
 This track addresses how designs are using more techniques to reduce energy with the use of heat wheels and pipes, solar hot water, PV systems, higher efficient equipment, and many other concepts that are pushing to be standard design practice.

 The Standards, Guidelines and Codes track brings to the forefront ASHRAE's work in standards and their intent on improving the built environment and its systems.
-Papers in this track seek to illustrate the changes to the standards and guidelines, their projected path and good design techniques to meet or exceed the standards.
+Programs in this track seek to illustrate the changes to the standards and guidelines, their projected path and good design techniques to meet or exceed the standards.

 The technical program takes place Sunday, January 27 – Wednesday, January 30 and includes paper presentations as well as non-paper presentations.
-Approved papers are published in ASHRAE Transactions.

 Contact Info/Tracks